What is Two-Way Radio?

 When using a repeater, keeps the repeater transmitter open a short time after a radio user releases the PTT switch.
 This allows a user group to conduct a normal conversation without delays from re-activating the repeater.
 This “polite pause” can be set from 0-7 seconds.

-The number of miles of range advertised by two way radio manufactures is always the maximum range that the radio will get under perfect circumstances.
+The number of miles of range advertised by two way manufactures is always the maximum range that the radio will get under perfect circumstances.
 Many things can affect the range, such as trees, bushes, buildings, vehicles, or almost anything that could interfere with line of sight.
 Weather and solar events can also affect range.

 (Receive) reproduction of audio signals from the transmission of another radio